sarthak221995/ELMO/README.md

-# EMLO
+# ERA
-This repository contains the assignments and the class notes for the ELMO Course by TSAI.
+This repository contains the assignments and the class notes for the ERA Course by TSAI.